Ancient Near East

-The ancient Near East was home to many cradles of civilization, spanning Mesopotamia, (Note: Modern-day Iraq and northeastern Syria, as well as parts of southeastern Turkey and southwestern Iran.) the Levant, (Note: Modern-day Syria, Lebanon, Palestine, Jordan, Israel, and Cyprus.), Egypt, Iran, (Note: Elam, Media, Parthia, and Persis) Anatolia and the Armenian highlands, (Note: All of modern-day Armenia, in addition to the Turkish Eastern Anatolia Region, northwestern Iran, southern Georgia, and western Azerbaijan.) and the Arabian Peninsula.
-(Note: Includes southern Iraq and southeastern Jordan.)
-As such, the fields of ancient Near East studies and Near Eastern archaeology are one of the most prominent with regard to research in the realm of ancient history.
-Historically, the Near East denoted an area roughly encompassing the centre of West Asia, having been focused on the lands between Greece and Egypt in the west and Iran in the east.
-It therefore largely corresponds with the modern-day geopolitical concept of the Middle East.
+The ancient Near East was home to many cradles of civilization, spanning Ancient Mesopotamia, (Note: Modern-day Iraq and northeastern Syria, as well as parts of southeastern Turkey and southwestern Iran.) the ancient Levant, (Note: Modern-day Syria, Lebanon, Palestine, Jordan, Israel, and Cyprus.) ancient Egypt, ancient Elam, ancient Anatolia or Asia Minor, the ancient South Caucasus and Armenian highlands, (Note: All of modern-day Armenia, in addition to the Turkish Eastern Anatolia Region, northwestern Iran, southern Georgia, and western Azerbaijan.) and ancient Northern Arabia (including Dilmun).
+(Note: Modern-day southern Iraq, southeastern Jordan, Kuwait, and Bahrain.)
+It is generally not considered to include Pre-Islamic Arabia as a whole, the ancient Berbers, or ancient Nubia, though it is sometimes classified as encompassing ancient Iran (Note: Media, Parthia, and Persis), ancient Cyprus, Ancient Carthage, and the Aegean civilization (Note: The Minoan, Mycenaean, and Cycladic cultures).
+Given the nature and scope of their subject matter, the fields of ancient Near East studies and Near Eastern archaeology, including the subfields of Assyriology and Egyptology, are among the most prominent with regard to research in the realm of ancient history, alongside such disciplines as Classics, Classical archaeology, biblical studies, biblical archaeology, Jewish studies, Christian studies, Iranology, Sinology, and Indology, some of which overlap with them.
+Historically, the Near East denoted an area roughly encompassing central West Asia and Egypt, having been focused on the lands between Greece in the west, Iran in the east, the Caucasus in the north, and Arabia in the south.
+It therefore largely corresponds with the central core area of the modern-day geopolitical concept of the Middle East.
+It was strongly influential on the later Islamic world and civilization, which conquered and absorbed its remannts, on the later Jewish people, who directly descend from it, and moderately so on the later Western world and civilization via the Aegean civilization, the Orientalizing period, the Greco-Persian wars, the Hellenistic period, the Roman and Eastern Roman empires, and Christianity, while being distinct from yet to some degree culturally related and ancestral to them.